-- The first two parts of the service are those from the Community Pharmacist Consultation Service (CPCS); this service is currently provided by most pharmacies across the country. - These two parts of the service are and will continue to be (when the Pharmacy First service starts) provided by a pharmacist following a referral from NHS 111, general practices and other authorised healthcare providers.
-General practices can only refer for Minor illness consultations; they cannot refer patients for Supply of urgent medicines (and appliances). - Under CPCS, patients cannot walk-in and access these parts of the service (self-refer); there needs to be a referral from an authorised healthcare provider.
-This will continue to be the case when they transfer into the Pharmacy First service. - From the end of 30th January 2024, CPCS will cease to exist, but patients can still access the service when they are appropriately referred, under the Pharmacy First service instead. - These two parts of the service can be delivered face-to-face in the consultation room or remotely (either by telephone or video consultation).
+- The first two parts of the service are those from the previously commissioned Community Pharmacist Consultation Service (CPCS); this service was provided by most pharmacies across the country. - These two parts of the service continue to be (as was the case for CPCS) provided by a pharmacist following a referral from NHS 111, general practices and other authorised healthcare providers.
+General practices can only refer for Minor illness consultations; they cannot refer patients for Supply of urgent medicines (and appliances). - Under CPCS, patients could not walk-in and access these parts of the service (self-refer); there needed to be a referral from an authorised healthcare provider.
+This continues to be the case for the Pharmacy First service. - From the end of 30th January 2024, CPCS ceased to exist, but patients can still access the service when they are appropriately referred, under the Pharmacy First service instead. - These two parts of the service can be delivered face-to-face in the consultation room or remotely (either by telephone or video consultation).